 Prior to joining Anthem, Stephanie was the Senior Public Policy Manager at Uber Florida, Carolinas & DMV.
 For several years, she was the Public Affairs Director for AT&T Florida & Georgia.
 Stephanie also served as Executive Deputy Chief of Staff and Director of External Affairs for Governor Charlie Crist.
 Smith’s government experience also includes employment as a Special Events Coordinator for Governor Jeb Bush and a Business Development Liaison in the Office of Tourism, Trade and Economic Development.
 Stephanie is a member of the Florida Endowment Foundation for Florida’s Graduates Board of Directors, the YWCA Greater Miami Dade Board of Directors and the CareerSource FL Board of Directors.
 Smith is a graduate of The Florida State University with a bachelor’s degree in political science.

-Secretary - Aspire Health Partners
+Vice Chair - Aspire Health Partners

 Dr. Philip Toal